 The Pilatus train was not very comfortable but it was fascinating and the view was great.
 This train, as well as funicular trains, are fascinating in the respect that they are built-to-fit the gradient.
 We sit horizontally as we normally would on a train, but the bogey set is tilted to align with the gradient of the hill.

 Trams are traditional modes of rail transportation in urban locations.
 Most of them use electrical power supplied from an overhead pantograph.
 They are found in a great variety in many cities throughout the world.
-My own experiences are from Oslo, Beijing, Xian, Hong Kong, Prague, Vienna, Milan, Lisbon, and maybe more.
+My own experiences are from Beijing, Bergen, Budapest, Xian, Helsinki, Hong Kong, Lisbon, Milan, Oslo, Prague, Vienna, and maybe more.
 (I have seen the ones in Berne, but I did not take it.)